 top of page

-🔥 BBQing in Kelowna
+🔥 BBQing in Kelowna: Year-Round Flavor

-Now, just because I stick to my tried-and-true cuts does not mean that I don’t like switching up the flavours every now and then.
+Even though I stick to my tried-and-true cuts, I enjoy switching up the flavors every now and then.
 A good rub or seasoning blend can make all the difference and can be the shortcut to making dinner taste like you know what you’re doing.
+Between running the store, chasing kids, coaching sports, and doing laundry (because somehow that never ends), I’ve learned to embrace a style of BBQ that’s simple, flavorful, and low-fuss—but that doesn’t mean it’s boring.

 🧂 Let’s Talk Rubs (More Than Just Salt & Pepper)